 Today, experience and support are fairly consistent across browsers, and the only real delay in supporting new web standards is the time to implement the additions.

-Email still doesn’t benefit from those standards, even now: multiple coding bases, varied support, no standards, limited consistency, and a great many coding hacks to get a single email to look the same across a large number of email clients.
+Email still doesn’t benefit from those standards.
+Even now, designing email is like the web design of 1999, with multiple coding bases, varied support, no standards, limited consistency, and a great many coding hacks to get a single email to look the same across a large number of email clients.

 With the call for mobile design and the need for accessibility in email, we are finally starting to see some email clients conform to web standards.